 Abstract: Polyvinyl alcohol (PVA)/Silver (Ag) nanocomposites exhibit remarkable properties, including enhanced thermal, optical, electrical, and antibacterial characteristics.
-These properties are modulated by the preparation and addition of silver nanoparticles (Ag-NPs) into polyvinyl alcohol films.
-The Ag-NPs were synthesized by a microwave-assisted method and showed size-dependent properties, where the increase in microwave power resulted in increased nanoparticle sizes, reducing the energy bandgap from 2.93 eV to 2.55 eV.
-The electrical conductivity of the PVA film improved significantly from 0.065 S/m to 0.57 S/m.
-Additionally, its crystallinity increased from 14.047% to 18.331% with higher Ag-NP content.
-Additionally, UV-Vis absorption of the nanocomposite film increased with Ag-NP incorporation, indicating a uniform distribution of nanoparticles within the film.
-The antibacterial efficacy of these nanocomposites was investigated.
-The smaller Ag-NPs, produced under lower microwave power, exhibited enhanced penetration through bacterial membranes, leading to improved antibacterial activity.
-This was evident in an 84% reduction of Escherichia coli (E. coli) colony-forming units, from 36 to 6.
-The antibacterial activity against E. coli bacteria makes the film highly suitable for various industrial applications.
+These properties are modulated by the preparation and addition of silver nanoparticles into polyvinyl alcohol films.
+The Ag-NPs were synthesized by a microwave-assisted method and, showed sizedependent properties, where the increase in microwave power resulted in increased nanoparticle sizes, reducing the energy bandgap from 2.93 eV to 2.55 eV.
+The electrical conductivity of the PVA film improved significantly from 0.065 S/m to 0.57 S/m, while its crystallinity increased from 14.047% to 18.331% with higher Ag-NP content.
+Additionally, UV-Vis absorption of the nanocomposite film increased with Ag-NP incorporation, reflecting uniform particle distribution.
+The antibacterial efficacy of these nanocomposites is particularly noteworthy.
+Smaller Ag-NPs, produced under lower microwave power, exhibited enhanced penetration through bacterial membranes, leading to improved antibacterial activity.
+This was evident in an 84% reduction of E. coli colony-forming units, from 36 to 6.
+The antibacterial activity against E. Coli bacteria makes the film highly suitable for various industrial applications.
 With their unique combination of electrical, thermal, and antibacterial properties, Ag/PVA nanocomposites hold significant promise for use in healthcare, packaging, and electronics.